singulatron/superplatform/docs-source/docs/services/docker-svc.md

 # Docker Svc

 The docker service maintains containers on a node.
 It expects the docker socket to be mounted.

-For simplicity the Docker Svc it is only concerned with the node it resides on.
+For simplicity the Docker Svc is only concerned with the node it resides on.
+In other words, the Docker Svc is not distributed, it only starts and stops containers locally.

 ## Used By